 In 2013, the Woodland Trust planted 100,000 trees on behalf of the Arbor Day Foundation and Enterprise Rent-A-Car.
 The trees have been planted on the Ministry of Defense estate to improve both the military training facilities and enhance the biodiversity of the various sites.
 When possible, the Woodland Trust has involved both military and civilian personnel (including Enterprise’s staff) in tree planting events.

 On September 4, 2011, three separate wildfires in and around Bastrop, Texas, eventually merged into one fire—the Bastrop County Complex Fire.
 The fire quickly spread across the drought-ridden region, inflicting significant scars on the landscape of central Texas.
 By October 29, when the fire was finally declared extinguished, 95% of Bastrop State Park and 32,400 acres of the Lost Pines Forest ecosystem were burned.

 In the late fall and early winter of 2013, a total of 250,000 loblolly pine trees were planted to serve a critical role in helping to restore the forest and critical wildlife habitat lost in these devastating wildfires.

 Boise National Forest

-Flight 93 Memorial
+Flight 93 National Memorial

 Los Padres National Forest

-Los Padres National Forest encompasses 1.75 million acres of beautiful landscape in south central California.
-The forest is comprised of redwood, mixed conifer, and oak woodlands which give shelter to more than 450 different fish and wildlife species.
-The boundaries of the national forest include Santa Barbara, Ventura, Kern, San Luis Obispo, and Monterey Counties.
+Los Padres National Forest encompasses 1.75 million acres of beautiful landscape in south-central California.
+The forest is comprised of redwood, mixed conifer, and oak woodlands which give shelter to more 450 different fish and wildlife species.
+In September and October of 2006, the Day Fire burned 163,908 acres on Los Padres.

-Canada (Tree Canada)
+Manitoba (Tree Canada)